Virginia Dill McCarty: Early years

 McCarty's first job after completing law school in 1950 was "regulating wages and prices" at H. P. Wasson and Company, a department store in Indianapolis, Indiana, before she joined the federal Office of Price Stabilization.
 In 1952, she spent a year working for a title company.

 In the 1960s and 1970s, McCarty resumed her career following the birth of her two children.
 In 1965 she began working as deputy attorney general for the State of Indiana and worked as an assistant attorney general from 1966 to 1969 under AG John J. Dillon.
 McCarty also served from 1971 to 1976 as a member of the Indiana Board of Law Examiners, and as chief counsel to the Marion County, Indiana, prosecutor from 1975 to 1976.

 McCarty, a member of the Democratic Party, did not become active in politics until 1965, when she was forty years old.
 In 1966, McCarty was first woman to be nominated by major party (the Democrats) for a judgeship in Marion County, Indiana, and was nominated again in 1970, but was not elected.
 In 1976, the Democrats nominated her as the party's candidate for Indiana Attorney General, making McCarty the first woman in Indiana to be nominated for the position.
-Although she lost the race, McCarty received more votes than any other Democratic candidate since 1968.
+Although she lost the race to the incumbent Theodore L. Sendak, McCarty received more votes than any other Democratic candidate since 1968.